-Holden manufacturing will fall just shy of its 70th anniversary when the brand switches from car maker to national vehicle importer.
-The iconic Australian brand has announced it will build its final vehicle on October 20, 2017.
+Holden manufacturing will fall just shy of its 70th anniversary when the brand switches from car maker to national vehicle importer and sales company.
+The iconic Australian brand has announced it will build its final vehicle on October 20th, 2017 at the Elizabeth plant in South Australia.

-The date will mark 69 years of continuous production at the Elizabeth, South Australia factory, where iconic models such as the Kingswood, Monaro, Torana and, of course, the Commodore have been produced for local consumption.
-Holden informed the 1,000 workers left at the plant yesterday morning, as well as its supplier network.
+The date will mark 69 years of continuous production at the factory, where iconic models such as the Kingswood, Monaro, Torana and, of course, the Commodore have been produced for local consumption.
+Holden informed the plant’s remaining 1,000 workers and its supplier network about the plans yesterday morning.

 Every Holden employee has access to a suite of transition services from the brand, including new job training.
-The current staff left at the Elizabeth plant will also remain on the job for months following the idled production lines to decommission the facility.
+The current staff working at the Elizabeth plant will also remain on the job for several months following idled production lines to decommission the facility.

 Holden chairman and managing director, Mark Bernhard, praised the staff who will leave the company and looked towards what he hopes will be a more successful future as an importer.